DuffyFay/BMI-caculation/README.md

 ## Quadratic Equations Solver

 The `quadraticEquationsSolver` is a simple Java program that allows users to solve quadratic equations of the form ax^2 + bx + c = 0.
 The program takes input for coefficients 'a', 'b', and 'c' from the user and then calculates the discriminant to determine the nature of the roots of the quadratic equation.
 Based on the discriminant, the program outputs the results indicating the number and values of the roots.

+## Angle Computation for a Triangle

+The `ComputeAngles` is a Java program computes the angles of a triangle given the coordinates of its three vertices.
+The user is prompted to enter the x and y coordinates for each point, and the program calculates the lengths of the sides and subsequently the angles using trigonometric formulas.

 ## Contributing